allex-docs/tutorials/first_steps/allexlanmanager.md

 4. `nat`ting the [internal address:port] pairs to [extenal address:port] pairs

-# Who will fulfill the needs?
+# What's next?

-[allexmaster](allexmaster.md) process is the workhorse of the AllexJS framework.
+Start [allexmaster](allexmaster.md).
+It is the workhorse of the AllexJS framework.